 Mindset by Carol Dweck

 This is the first non-computer book post that I have written on this website.
 I think it’s important enough to do so.
-Whatever you are trying to achieve, you need to have the best mindset possible.
+Whatever you are trying to achieve, learning new technologies or software included, you need to have the best mindset possible.
 The mindset that works.
 Carol Dweck wrote a book called Mindset The New Psychology of Success.
 Amazon currently rates it 4.5 out of 5 stars with over 2200 customer reviews.

 There is a very brief summary of the book by Alex Vermeer at this website.
 This post is based on that post.